megasanjay/vue3-lottie/README.md

 createApp(App).use(Vue3Lottie).mount('#app')
 ```

-Alternatively you can import the marquee component locally.
+Alternatively you can also import the component locally.

 ```js
 import Vue3Lottie from 'vue3-lottie'